cake-tech/cakewallet-guides/docs/basic-features/restore-wallet-from-backup.md

 parent: Basic features
 ---

 # How do I restore/recover a wallet from the backup file?

+To create a backup file, [click here](/docs/basic-features/create-backup)

 ## Step 1